turbot/steampipe-plugin-prismacloud/docs/tables/prismacloud_policy.md

 ---
-title: "Steampipe Table: prisma_policy - Query Prisma Cloud policies using SQL"
+title: "Steampipe Table: prismacloud_policy - Query Prisma Cloud policies using SQL"
 description: "Allows users to query Prisma Cloud policies.
 This table provides information about each policy, including its name, type, severity, and more.
 It can be used to monitor and manage policies within Prisma Cloud."
 ---

-# Table: prisma_policy - Query Prisma Cloud policies using SQL
+# Table: prismacloud_policy - Query Prisma Cloud policies using SQL

 The Prisma Cloud policy table in Steampipe provides you with information about policies within Prisma Cloud.
 This table allows you, as a security engineer or cloud administrator, to query policy-specific details, including policy name, type, severity, and more.
 You can utilize this table to gather insights on policies, such as their configurations, compliance metadata, and more.
 The schema outlines the various attributes of the Prisma Cloud policy for you, including the policy ID, name, and associated rules.

 ## Table Usage Guide

-The `prisma_policy` table in Steampipe provides information about policies within Prisma Cloud.
+The `prismacloud_policy` table in Steampipe provides information about policies within Prisma Cloud.
 This table allows you to query details such as the policy's name, type, severity, and more, enabling you to manage and monitor your policies effectively.

 ## Examples

 ### Basic Info

 Retrieve basic information about Prisma Cloud policies, such as policy ID, name, type, and severity.
 This query helps you to understand the overall configuration and details of your policies.

 ```sql+postgres